pfheatwole/thesis/meta/discussion.rst

 Pattern Extraction
 ------------------

-Key Points:
+* Key Points:

   * Each flight is a sample of some subset of a larger wind field that occurred at some point in time and space.
 Perform a spatial or spatiotemporal regression (kriging) over the noisy wind vector estimates from the flight to build an estimate of the underlying wind field.

   * Each regression model is an observation of a particular configuration of the wind field.
 The goal is to find patterns in the wind field configurations.
     Use the set of wind field observations to reveal strongly correlated regions of the wind field that can be used to predict each other.

   * A predictive model answers queries by seeing if any of the observed regions are correlated with other locations of the wind field.
 Finding correlated regions requires that sections of the wind field follow repeatable wind configurations. (eg, "lift over here usually means sink over there", or "a west wind over here means ridge lift over there")

   * Finding correlations between regions requires a large number of pairwise observations of the correlated regions. (ie, you need flights that observe both regions at the same time)

   * The wind field changes over time, so flights need to be aggregated by time (open problem; group they by hour?).

     How do you handle the spatiotemporal averaging?
 In terms of time, do you group observations by a sliding 1-hour window, etc?
 In terms of space, do you use a continuous regression model or do you use a grid?

   * Computing the regression field for a track generates a lot of data, but you can compress the result by discarding information about regions that didn't exceed some "confidence threshold".
 If you're not confident, don't waste compute time on that region when you're generating the patterns. **Knowledge of structure leads to compression opportunities.**

+* I'm assuming that the wind field regression model would capture all the information about the wind field, but does the fact that the pilot chose to core in a particular way contain any information that would not be capture by the wind field estimate?
+Would there be any "residual information" in the paraglider track once you have the wind field regression model?

 Predictive Model Encoding